EstherRaeth/openSIM_LBNI/README.md

+All the files that need to be downloaded in order to assemble and operate the openSIM can be found in this repository.
+More information about the structure of this repository can be found in the README file in the download folder.

-A detailed documentation with all the information to build and use the openSIM is provided on our openSIM webpage.
+A detailed documentation with all the information to build and use the openSIM is provided on our openSIM webpage:
 **https://opensim.notion.site/**

 ![complete_system_plus_interfaceBox](https://user-images.githubusercontent.com/86475520/212357468-83f90d43-9c7b-406f-bd18-69fa4d78f1af.jpeg)